Zhipu AI GLM Coding Plan Review (2026): Z.ai's Budget GLM-4.7 API for Developers

 Zhipu AI GLM Coding Plan Limitations

-No tool is perfect, and Z.ai's GLM Coding Plan has some rough edges.
+No service is perfect, and GLM Coding Plan has notable rough edges.

 Throttling during high demand: Zhipu recently limited new subscriptions to 20% of capacity because GLM-4.7 demand overwhelmed their infrastructure.
 Existing users report occasional slowdowns during peak hours.
 This is a scaling problem that should improve, but it is real today.

-No native IDE app: Unlike Copilot or Cursor, there is no dedicated GLM coding app.
-You are always working through third-party integrations.
-This adds friction and means you are dependent on those tools maintaining compatibility.
+No native IDE integration: There is no dedicated GLM coding app or IDE plugin.
+You are always working through third-party tools like Cursor or Continue.dev.
+This adds setup friction and means you depend on those tools maintaining API compatibility.

 Regional considerations: Zhipu AI is a Chinese company.
 For some enterprise users, this raises data handling questions.
 The privacy policy states data is retained only as needed and not used for training without consent, but verify this meets your compliance requirements.

-Setup complexity: I have mentioned this, but it bears repeating.
-If you are not comfortable with API configuration, the onboarding experience will frustrate you.
+Setup complexity: If you are not comfortable with API configuration, the onboarding experience will frustrate you.
+This is not a criticism—it is the nature of an API service—but it is a real barrier for less technical users.

 Who Should Use Zhipu AI's GLM Coding Plan?